 Employers with reporting obligations in California can leverage Trusaic’s three-pronged approach, which is a cut above other software solutions:

-• Leverage the Global Pay Data Reporting™ solution and easily complete required reporting by compliance deadlines.
+• Leverage the Regulatory Pay Transparency Reporting™ solution and easily complete required reporting by compliance deadlines.

 • Leverage PayParity® and OpportunityParity™ to understand, explain, and resolve pay disparities.
 And now, with R.O.S.A., you can optimize the spend of your remediation budget to ensure you are maximizing the ROI of each dollar spent.